the-technat/terraform-aws-eks-full/README.md

 ## Usage

 Please don't use this module!
-It's highly opiniated and not meant for others to use.
+It's highly opiniated and not meant for others to use (at least not now).

 ## Technical Debts

 Currently most of the stuff the module deploys works, however:
-- Many things can't be controlled from the outside (like feature toggles)
+- Many things can't be controlled from the outside (like feature toggles or config overrides)
 - No app is HA (to be discussed if needed or added as feature toggle)
-- No app is secure (missing securityContexts)
+- No app is secure (missing securityContexts, except apps that are secure by default)
-- No app has resource requests/limits
+- No app has resource requests/limits (expect apps that have defaults)
 - No app has network policies
 - No app has authentication (and those who have, just have a local admin user only suitable for Terraform)

 ## Design Decisions

 - Everything is deployed using Terraform
+- Infrastructure addons are deploying using the helm provider
 - Dependencies shall be strict and clear, providing seamless deploy and destroy runs
-- Everything is scraped using service-based discovery
+- Metrics are enabled for almost all components and scraped using service-based discovery

 <!-- BEGIN_TF_DOCS -->
 ## Requirements